gamesbyangelina/procjam2015-islands/README.md

 This is a sample Unity project showing simple island generation using 'cellular automata'.

 ## Assets
-It uses [Marsh Davies'](https://twitter.com/MarshDavies) 2015 PROCJAM Art Pack, which you can get for FREE at http://www.procjam.com/2015/09/procjam-art-pack-now-available/.
+It uses [Marsh Davies'](https://twitter.com/MarshDavies) 2015 PROCJAM Art Pack.

+You can get the art pack for FREE at http://www.procjam.com/2015/09/procjam-art-pack-now-available/.

 ![Creative Commons License](https://i.creativecommons.org/l/by-nc/4.0/88x31.png)